-- Make reasonable modifications to policies, practices, and procedures to administer programs in the most integrated setting appropriate; - · Communicate with individuals with disabilities as effectively as with others; and - Provide appropriate auxiliary aids or services, including assistive technology devices and services, to afford individuals with disabilities an equal opportunity to participate.
+- Make reasonable modifications to policies, practices, and procedures to administer programs in the most integrated setting appropriate, - Communicate with individuals with disabilities as effectively as with others; and - Provide appropriate auxiliary aids or services, including assistive technology devices and services, to afford individuals with disabilities an equal opportunity to participate.

-WSCB is committed to providing timely and meaningful access to services, programs, and activities to limited English proficient customers.
+WSCB is committed to providing timely and meaningful access to services, programs, and activities to limited English-proficient customers.
 Subrecipient shall provide interpreters, translators, and other accommodations at no cost to customers.
-The Subrecipient shall recruit and retain 33% bilingual Spanish-speaking staff to ensure the Spanish-speaking population receives equitable access to WIOA Title I-B Dislocated Workers program activities.
+The Subrecipient shall ensure their staff is reflective of the communities they serve, including priority populations, to provide equitable access to WIOA Title I-B Dislocated Worker program activities.